metrorailings/OwlBlog/content/posts/week-2-circa-picks.md

 **San Francisco covers if**
 the return of Jimmy Garoppolo, Nick Bosa, and Dee Ford end up making a bigger difference than I thought.

+***

+### Cowboys @ Chargers (-3.5)

+***

+#### _Latest Results_

+Cowboys @ **Buccaneers**
+**Chargers** @ Washington

+#### _Key Injuries_

+DeMarcus Lawrence is expected to be sidelined several weeks as he recovers from a broken foot.
+Randy Gregory is currently on the COVID list.
+Without those two, the Cowboys best pass rusher might be rookie Micah Parsons.
+Not a great situation for the Chargers going against one of the NFL's better quarterbacks.

+As for the Chargers, we need to keep an eye on their injury report come Friday.
+Some key veterans were sitting out Wednesday's practice.

+#### _History_

+These two teams don't face one another all too often, being in different conferences.
+No easy comparables can be safely drawn here too.

+***

+Chargers -3.5

+***

+**Los Angeles covers if**
+the offensive line can insulate Justin Herbert from pressure.
+It helps that Dallas is down their two best pass rushers this week.

+**Dallas covers if
+**their offense can dominate time of possession by emphasizing the ground game with Ezekiel Elliott.